 You might have heard about private or incognito browsing.
 It’s the mode that doesn’t store anything in history.
 While it does store cookies, they are deleted after the session is exited.

 This mode is known as Incognito browsing in Google Chrome, Private Browsing in Mozilla Firefox, and InPrivate Browsing in Internet Explorer.
 Whatever you may want to call it, the mode works the same in all browsers.

 There are some browsers like Kingpin that work exclusively in Incognito mode so your history is never saved.

 However, sometimes you might want to go back to a page that you previously opened.
 You saw a good recipe for the chicken casserole and thought you don’t have the time for this.
 Today your kids are coming over and you wish you had that recipe.

-The question is – can you check your private browsing history?
+The question is – can you check your incognito history?

 Problem is, there is no easy way to go back to that page.
 So the chicken casserole recipe you saw is effectively lost.
 Unless you can Google it up and it shows again.
 But if it’s not there on the first page of Google, it’s gone forever.

 But if you’re a little tech-savvy, you can still get to know about the websites that have been browsed under the incognito mode.